 What Happens After I Apply?

-- Recommended names will be printed in the newsletter for member review by February 28.
+- Recommended names will be printed in the Leadership Matters e-newsletter for member review by August 31.

 - Online annual reports will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status to renew your credential.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.

 - After you have been in the program five years (and every five years thereafter), complete a multi-rater assessment.
 If you cannot complete a multi-rater assessment for political or financial reasons, e-mail email@example.com so the Credentialing Advisory Board can help you devise another method of external feedback.

 - Click here for a full page of credentialing resources, including frequently asked questions about the multi-rater assessment requirement, PowerPoints, and previews.

 ICMA-CM or ICMA Credentialed Manager.
 Initials or title can be used after the name on letterhead, business cards, or other professional documents.